einarwh/escher-workshop/README.md

 ## Getting started

+Check out repo.

+You'll see that we're not starting from scratch.

 ## Exercises

 We will start by defining a number of simple picture transformations; functions of type Picture -> Picture.